-The Frisian islands are a chain of islands in the north of the Netherlands, in the Wadden Sea.
-There are eight of the Western Islands, and Texel is the largest and easiest to get to because it is the closest to Amsterdam and most populated of the islands, with around 13,600 residents.
+The Frisian Islands are a chain of islands in the north of the Netherlands, in the Wadden Sea.
+There are eight Western Islands, and Texel is the largest and easiest to get to because it is the closest to Amsterdam and the most populated of the islands, with around 13,600 residents.
 Via train, bus and ferry it is possible to get there in under 2.5 hours from Amsterdam (or quicker with a car if you plan the ferry timetable properly).

 Texel has many accommodation options, and we opted to camp in the most northern village on the island, De Cocksdorp.
-So after the train, bus, ferry and another island bus, we found ourselves in this small village.
-After checking into the camping grounds, we walked to our allotted camping spot to discover we had a gorgeous view of the light house at the northern tip of the island.
+So after the train, bus, ferry, and island bus, we arrived in the charming and small village of De Cocksdorp.
+After checking into the camping grounds, we walked to our allotted camping spot to discover we had a gorgeous view of the lighthouse at the northern tip of the island.
 We all plopped our stuff down and started munching on some nuts.
 Simultaneously we noticed how loud the crunching was.
 After the almost constant noise of living in Amsterdam, this was a wonderful reprieve.

 After setting up our little tent we headed to rent bikes and explore the island.
 Because it is the Netherlands a bike rental shop was easy to find a shop and get bikes for a reasonable price.
 Also, the bike paths around Texel are fantastic.
-We biked to the lighthouse and northern beach, across gorgeous sand dunes.
+We opted to bike to the lighthouse and northern beach, across gorgeous sand dunes.
 The beach is lovely, and despite being a sunny day in the Netherlands, it was not at all crowded.
-This is vastly different to so many other beaches near Amsterdam which are jam packed on rare sunny days.
-After a walk along the beach we biked back through the sand dunes before heading into De Cocksdorp village.
+This is vastly different to so many other beaches near Amsterdam which are jam-packed on those rare sunny days.
+After a walk along the beach, we biked back through the sand dunes and headed into De Cocksdorp village.